xtrojak/GuitarTabs/README.md

 For an example, see `example.txt` file.

+> Dependencies:
+> python (2.7.x), librsvg2-bin, imagemagick, python-poppler-qt4, python-svgwrite

-> Dependencies can be installed:
+> If you are using a Ubuntu-like distribution, they can be installed:
 > * sudo apt-get install librsvg2-bin imagemagick python-poppler-qt4
 > * pip install svgwrite